Signs a Gestalt Language Processor is Self-generating language

 • "I...got...it"

-You might hear some or all of this when a gestalt language processor begins self-generating language.
+You might see some or all of these signs when a gestalt language processor begins self-generating language.
 All of these are perfectly normal when children begin to communicate in stage 4 and they are not cause for concern!
 Listening and taking language samples is the best way to figure out what stage a child is mainly in.
-Gestalt language processors can communicate in a mix of stages BUT we want to figure out and support them in their main stage.
+The stages are not linear and gestalt language processors often communicate using a mix of stages.
+It is important that we take many spontaneous language samples and score those using the Natural Language Acquisition (NLA) framework to determine which stage the child is using most.
+We will then support them based on the stage they’re mainly in.

 How do we support a child when they’re mainly in Stages 4+?

 Stage 4 is when we begin to support grammar.
 Up until this point (Stages 1-3), we’re not worried about grammar at all.
 We choose grammar targets based on the Developmental Sentence Types and Developmental Sentence Scoring by Laura Lee.
 Therapy looks the same in these stages as it did in the earlier stages.
 We’re not correcting the child’s grammar directly.
 We’re modeling grammar targets naturally.
 We’re still using child-led therapy.
-If you want to learn more about how to support gestalt language processors in the early stages check out this blog post (link previous blog).
-Stages 4+ is when we can begin to support other goals outside of expressive language.
+Stages 4+ is when we can begin to support “other” goals outside of NLA goals.
 For example, we may begin to target storytelling/narratives, problem solving and asking and answering WH questions.
+We may also support neurodiversity-affirming social communication goals, we’re provided some examples of areas you may focus on for social communication HERE.
+We have numerous video examples of supporting later stage gestalt language processors on our Instagram.

 Gestalt language processors will always be gestalt language processors